dbaston/gdal/doc/source/drivers/vector/gml.rst

 Open options
 ------------

+-  .. oo:: XSD
+      :choices: <filename>

--  **XSD=filename**: to specify an explicit filename for the XSD application schema to use.
+       to specify an explicit filename for the XSD application schema to use.

+-  .. oo:: WRITE_GFS
+      :choices: AUTO, YES, NO
+      :since: 3.1

--  **WRITE_GFS=AUTO/YES/NO**: (GDAL >= 3.2) whether to write a .gfs file.
+      whether to write a .gfs file.
       In AUTO mode, the .gfs file is only written if there is no recognized .xsd file, no existing .gfs file and for non-network file systems.
 This option can be set to YES for force .gfs file writing in situations where AUTO would not attempt to do it.
 Or it can be set to NO to disable .gfs file writing.

+-  .. oo:: GFS_TEMPLATE
+      :choices: <filename>

--  **GFS_TEMPLATE=filename**: to unconditionally use a predefined GFS file.
+      to unconditionally use a predefined GFS file.
       This option is really useful when you are planning to import many distinct GML files in subsequent steps [**-append**] and you absolutely want to preserve a fully consistent data layout for the whole GML set.
       Please, pay attention not to use the **-lco LAUNDER=yes** setting when this option; this should break the correct recognition of attribute names between subsequent GML import runs.

+-  .. oo:: FORCE_SRS_DETECTION
+      :choices: YES, NO
+      :default: NO

--  **FORCE_SRS_DETECTION=YES/NO**: Force a full scan to detect the SRS of layers.
+      Force a full scan to
+      detect the SRS of layers.
 This option may be needed in the case where the .gml file is accompanied with a .xsd.
 Normally in that situation, OGR would not detect the SRS, because this requires to do a full scan of the file.

+-  .. oo:: EMPTY_AS_NULL
-Defaults to NO
+      :choices: YES, NO
--  **EMPTY_AS_NULL=YES/NO**: By default
+      :default: YES

-   (EMPTY_AS_NULL=YES), fields with empty content will be reported as being NULL, instead of being an empty string.
+      If YES, fields with empty content will be reported as being NULL, instead of being an empty string.
 This is the historic behavior.
 However this will prevent such fields to be declared as not-nullable if the application schema declared them as mandatory.
 So this option can be set to NO to have both empty strings being report as such, and mandatory fields being reported as not nullable.

+-  .. oo:: GML_ATTRIBUTES_TO_OGR_FIELDS
+      :choices: YES, NO
+      :default: NO

--  **GML_ATTRIBUTES_TO_OGR_FIELDS=YES/NO**: Whether GML
+      Whether GML
       attributes should be reported as OGR fields.
 Note that this option has only an effect the first time a GML file is opened (before the .gfs file is created), and if it has no valid associated .xsd.

-   Defaults to NO.
+-  .. oo:: INVERT_AXIS_ORDER_IF_LAT_LONG
+      :choices: YES, NO
+      :default: YES

--  **INVERT_AXIS_ORDER_IF_LAT_LONG=YES/NO**: Whether to
+      Whether to
       present SRS and coordinate ordering in traditional GIS order.

-   Defaults to YES.
+-  .. oo:: CONSIDER_EPSG_AS_URN
+      :choices: YES, NO, AUTO
+      :default: AUTO

--  **CONSIDER_EPSG_AS_URN=YES/NO/AUTO**: Whether to
+       Whether to
        consider srsName like EPSG:XXXX as respecting EPSG axis order.

-   Defaults to AUTO.
+-  .. oo:: SWAP_COORDINATES
+      :choices: AUTO, YES, NO
+      :default: AUTO
+      :since: 2.1.2

--  **SWAP_COORDINATES**\ =AUTO/YES/NO: (GDAL >= 2.1.2) Whether the order
+      Whether the order
       of the x/y or long/lat coordinates should be swapped.
-In AUTO mode, the driver will determine if swapping must be done from the srsName and value of other options like CONSIDER_EPSG_AS_URN and INVERT_AXIS_ORDER_IF_LAT_LONG.
-When SWAP_COORDINATES is set to YES, coordinates will be always swapped regarding the order they appear in the GML, and when it set to NO, they will be kept in the same order.
+In AUTO mode, the driver will determine if swapping must be done from the srsName and value of other options like :oo:`CONSIDER_EPSG_AS_URN` and :oo:`INVERT_AXIS_ORDER_IF_LAT_LONG`.
+When :oo:`SWAP_COORDINATES` is set to YES, coordinates will be always swapped regarding the order they appear in the GML, and when it set to NO, they will be kept in the same order.

-   The default is AUTO.
--  **READ_MODE=AUTO/STANDARD/SEQUENTIAL_LAYERS/INTERLEAVED_LAYERS**:
+-  .. oo:: READ_MODE
+      :choices: AUTO, STANDARD, SEQUENTIAL_LAYERS, INTERLEAVED_LAYERS
+      :default: AUTO

       Read mode.

-Defaults to AUTO.
+-  .. oo:: EXPOSE_GML_ID
+      :choices: =YES, NO, AUTO
+      :default: AUTO

--  **EXPOSE_GML_ID=YES/NO/AUTO**: Whether to make feature
-   gml:id as a gml_id attribute.
-Defaults to AUTO.
+      Whether to make feature gml:id as a gml_id attribute.

+-  .. oo:: EXPOSE_FID
+      :choices: YES, NO, AUTO
+      :default: AUTO

--  **EXPOSE_FID=YES/NO/AUTO**: Whether to make feature fid as a fid attribute.
-Defaults to AUTO.
+      Whether to make feature fid as a fid attribute.

+-  .. oo:: DOWNLOAD_SCHEMA
+      :choices: YES, NO
+      :default: YES

--  **DOWNLOAD_SCHEMA=YES/NO**: Whether to download the
+      Whether to download the
       remote application schema if needed (only for WFS currently).

-   Defaults to YES.
+-  .. oo:: REGISTRY
+      :choices: <filename>
+      :default: {GDAL_DATA}/gml_registry.xml.

--  **REGISTRY=filename**: Filename of the registry with application schemas.
-Defaults to {GDAL_DATA}/gml_registry.xml.
+      Filename of the registry with application schemas.

 Creation Issues
 ---------------